-Pressure Filter is used to adjust the degree to which the front display pressure value is filtered.
+This is used to adjust the degree to which the front display pressure value is filtered.
 A value of four (4), is the default value.
 As the value increases, the filtering level increases, however, the display update rate reduces.
-Typical filter values would range between 1 to 10.
-For pressure sensors with full scale ranges of 1 psi (7 kPa) or less, a filter value up to 30 is typically recommended.
+Typical filter values would range from 1 to 10.